 - Do I need an F-1 (student) visa/status to study at FIT?

-- Can a nonimmigrant take courses in FIT's School of Continuing Education as a non-degree student?
+- Can a nonimmigrant take courses in FIT's Center for Continuing and Professional Studies as a non-degree student?

 - I want to improve my English skills.
 Does FIT offer a full-time intensive English language program?